SreeEN/Getting-and-Cleaning-Data-Project/README.md

 This will create a directory **UCI HAR Dataset** with all the subdirectories and files structure as was in the zip file.
 Make sure that your working directory is **UCI HAR Dataset**.

 Once those steps are complete, you can run the R script (run_analysis.R).
-It requires the *reshape2* package.
-If you don't have the package, download it from CRAN.
+It requires the *data.table* and *reshape2* packages.
+If you don't have these packages, download them from CRAN.

-**The output of the R script is a tidy data set, *tidy.csv*.**
+**The output of the R script is a tidy data set, *tidy.txt*.**

 You can read more about the data and the analysis in the **code book**.